Using alone? A peer stays on the line. If you stop responding, they call EMS. Free, confidential, no judgment, 24/7. 1-800-484-3731

 ⚠ Pressed pills are the most dangerous vector

 Counterfeit pharmaceutical pills (fake oxycodone M30s, fake Xanax, fake Adderall) pressed with fentanyl are now a primary overdose vector.
 They look identical to real pharmaceuticals.
 They are not dosed consistently — one pill may contain a survivable amount and the next pill from the same batch may contain a lethal amount.
-If you did not get a pill from a pharmacy, you must assume it may contain fentanyl.
-There are no exceptions to this rule.
+The evidence strongly supports treating any non-pharmacy pill as potentially containing fentanyl, regardless of source or appearance.

 Mu-opioid receptor binding